Theme parks in Scandinavia

 Liseberg, Gothenburg, Sweden

-Scandinavia’s biggest amusement park, Liseburg, is a lively place filled with flowers, trees, pretty gardens and colourful lights.
+Scandinavia’s biggest amusement park, Liseberg, is a lively place filled with flowers, trees, pretty gardens and colourful lights.
 It’s also home to some great rides, including water flumes, a twisted corkscrew ride, the world’s best wooden rollercoaster, and Europe’s highest free-fall ride.

 The Gothenburg Pass includes admission to Liseberg park and gardens, though the rides cost extra.